Updated: May 11

 Find a quiet place to sit, where you won’t be disturbed.

 Sit in a comfortable position, with your body in an upright position.
 If you are suffering from back pain make sure the chair you’re sitting in gives you good lumbar support.
 Your spine should be fairly straight but still relaxed (not rigid).
 Imagine a string on the top of your head gently pulling you up and elongating your spine.

 Before beginning the exercise close your eyes, and consciously relax your face, neck, shoulders, arms, the core of your body, and finally your legs.
 (Simple things like unclenching your jaw and shaking out your arms and legs will help.)

-Start the process with slow deep breaths (3 to 5 counts inhalation and 3 to 5 counts exhalation).
+Start the process with slow deep breaths (3 to 5 count inhalation and 3 to 5 count exhalation).

 Let your mind follow your breathing as your belly expands with each inhalation, and gently contracts with each exhalation.

 It is important that you follow your breath through its full cycle of inhalation and exhalation.
 Your breath should be a continuous cycle; do not pause at the end of inhalation or exhalation, and do not hold your breath.

 Continue breathing with this rhythm cycle with your focus on your breathing.